visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 Appearance, and Advanced (the Poincaré operator also has an Analysis tab).
 These tabs contain many functions that are common across all four operators.
 The following is a description of those common features.

-.. note:
-    On MacOS, the contents of the Source and Integration tabs are combined into a single Integration tab.

 .. _common ICS source: